 My dad says that I was quiet for the first two years of my life—but once I began to talk, I never stopped.
 Five decades later, my love for words has only deepened.

 A dear friend once told me, “Everyone has at least one good book in them.”
 In 2012, after selling the software company that had consumed fifteen years of my life, my friend’s quote fuelled me to embark on my next ambitious venture: writing my debut novel, Goodnight Sunshine.

-When I’m not writing or designing books, I enjoy hiking with my wife and son and taking long “literary talk” walks with my daughter.
 I am fortunate to live in a very bookish family—all four of us are writers, and my wife, Sheila Cameron, is also a professional editor.

 To gain a more complete picture of me, please visit my somewhat outdated blog (I intend to resume blogging soon!).
 Or feel free to reach out to me via my contact page.
 I’d love to hear from you!